How Hackers Track and Exploit Your Digital Trace

 Cybercriminals often track down digital traces of social users, steal their sensitive information, or gain access to their accounts.
 And for those wondering “What are the ways hackers use to track my digital footprint” on social media, the most common include:

-To keep safe, be wary of anyone asking for passwords, banking information, or credit card details.
+To keep safe, be wary of anyone asking for passwords, banking information, address, or credit card details.

 Malware is designed to gain access to computers and steal your digital trace for money extortion or forced advertising (adware).
-Social platforms are ideal for malware cyber crimes because once an account is compromised, cybercriminals can use it to distribute malware to their friends or contacts.
+Social platforms are ideal for malware cyber crimes because once a user or account is compromised, cybercriminals can use it to distribute malware to their friends or contacts.

 Bots And Botnets

-Bots and botnets are prevalent on social media.
+Bots and botnets are prevalent on social media and computer used.
 They are used to steal data, send spam, or launch distributed denial-of-service attacks used to access to devices and private networks.

 If these threats have you worried, know there are still things you can do to keep your information safe.
 Privacy settings allow you to control who sees your posts on your social, so spend some time learning how to use them.